Announcement: We're launching LabelGPT, World's fastest prompt based labeling tool. Join the waiting list to get beta access

 Hands-On with Code

 Before working on the code, you should have access to Kaggle.
-For that, Create an account on Kaggle and visit here and create a new notebook.
+To do so, create an account on Kaggle.
+Visit here and create a new notebook.

 1. Pre-trained model